Temm4ancki/OpenGrad-MI/README.md

 TODO:
 - Trying fix voice panel
-- Rebuild content to remove garbage
+- Rebuild content to remove garbage <- sam
 - Delete garbage Jmod files (we need only explosions and armor)
 - Maybe add toolgun points spawn (like a new addon)
 - Add more gaymodes (MOOORREEEE)